AutoFAQ/NLU-Evaluation-Scripts/README.md

 Forking their [NLU-Evaluation-Scripts](https://github.com/sebischair/NLU-Evaluation-Scripts), results are obtained by running the converter scripts, importing and setting up respective bots and finally running the analysis scripts.

-We have benchmarked Microsoft LUIS and Google's Dialogflow as of June 2018.
+We have benchmarked Microsoft LUIS and Google's Dialogflow as of November 2018.

 | corpus           | num of intents | train | test |
 | ---------------- | -------------- | ----- | ---- |